OlgasArt/Pocket_GitHub/README.md

 Features
 --------------

--the app includes such features as:
+The app includes such features as:

--fetching data from the API
+fetching data from the API

--displaying data in the Array List
+displaying data in the Array List

--using AsyncTask -JSON response parsing
+using AsyncTask -JSON response parsing

--search functionality within the JSON output.
+search functionality within the JSON output.

 For better user experience, the app also contains the progress bar, empty view functionality, as well as easy-to-understand interface.
 The app checks whether the device is connected to the internet and responds appropriately.